Nicolelir/Love-running/README.md

 ### The landing page image

 - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-- This section introduces the user to Love Running with an eye catching animation to grab their attention
+- This section introduces the user to Love Running with an eye catching animation to grab their attention.
+- On smaller screen sizes this size is reduced to work better with the aspect ratio of the photo and to provide a better user experience
+- The image and text are responsive, changing on different size screens, for legibility and aesthetic purposes.

 ![Image](/assets/images/landing%20page%20image.png)